 17 of 17

-As I mentioned on Page 1, it is, doubtlessly, possible to attain a continuous sequence of bloom... without relying on long-blooming perennials.
+It is, doubtlessly, possible to attain a continuous sequence of bloom without relying on long-blooming perennials.
 That is, if you are very diligent in doing your homework, you can plant your beds in such a way that, as soon as one ephemeral bloomer peters out, another comes into bloom to take its place.
 Do you have that kind of diligence in you?
 Even if you do, understand that matters become even dicier when you attempt to achieve particular color combos in your perennial beds.
-I have reviewed a book that is very helpful in this regard, as it does a lot of the planning for you: the Encyclopedia of Planting Combinations.